biocorecrg/PhD_course_containers_2024/docs/containers.rst

 							     * Better portability.

-CONS. * Need more space and resources.                       * Some cases might not be exactly the same as a full OS.
+CONS. * Need more space and resources.                       * Some cases might be different from an entire OS.
       * Slower than containers.                              * Still less OS diversity, even with current solutions
       * Not that good automation.
 ===== ===================================================== =====================================================